The Certification of Proficiency In Assaying Examination

 - Follow a standard procedure to operate the analytical instrument in a safe manner, collect suitable data, evaluate the reliability of the collected data, and report results in an appropriate form made available by the invigilator.

-- Must posses and use personal laboratory safety equipment (lab coat, glasses, gloves etc) when present in a laboratory.
-Must demonstrate safe working practices in the handling, use, and storage of laboratory chemicals; be knowledgeable and comply with regulatory requirements and be able to apply immediately correct emergency procedures in the event of an accident.
+- Candidate must use personal laboratory safety equipment (lab coat, safety glasses, disposable gloves etc) when present in a laboratory.
+In addition; must demonstrate safe working practices in the handling, use, and storage of laboratory chemicals and compressed gasses, be knowledgeable and comply with local regulatory requirements, and be able to immediately apply correct emergency procedures in the event of an accident.

 The choice of methods to be used rests entirely with the candidates with the exception that the practical qualitative analysis part will be performed by classical wet chemical techniques.
 An additional exception is that ICP/ES and XRE techniques are not acceptable for quantitative analysis.
 The reason for not permitting the use of ICP/ES and XRF is that the candidate need not set up the necessary inter-element corrections, calibrations and instrumental conditions since they are stored in computer memory and can be previously established by someone else.
 The use of an atomic absorption spectrometer that the candidate must set up at the time of the examination is acceptable.

 The candidate will be allowed to bring to the examination previously standardized solutions.

 Candidates must provide themselves with such platinum ware as they may require, as this will not be furnished at the examination.